10/31/2024

 speaker

 Thank you.
 And with the prepared remarks completed, we will now open the line for questions.
-If you would like to ask a question, please press the star and one on your telephone keypad.
-You may withdraw your question at any time by pressing star two.
-Once again, to ask a question, please press the star and one on your telephone keypad.
+If you would like to ask a question, please press the star and 1 on your telephone keypad.
+You may withdraw your question at any time by pressing star 2.
+Once again, to ask a question, please press the star and 1 on your telephone keypad.
 One moment while we queue.
-I will take our first question from Omar with Jeffries.
+I will take our first question from Omar Nocta with Jeffries.
 Please go ahead.
 Your line is open.

 speaker

 Thank you.
 Hey, guys.
 Good morning.
-A couple of questions from my side, and maybe John sort of on your last comments there.
-And Ted, I know you and I have spoken about this quite a bit, just regarding the VLGC spot rates, what we've been seeing here recently, especially with what's going on with US terminal capacity.
+A couple questions from my side, and maybe, John, sort of on your last comments there.
+And, Ted, I know, you know, you and I have spoken about this quite a bit, you know, just regarding the VLGC spot rates, what we've been seeing here recently, especially with what's going on with U.S. terminal capacity.
 Obviously, capacity here near term has been limited.
-That's causing a jump in spot terminal fees, which in turn is compressing the export ARB and putting maybe a cap on freight rates at the moment.
+That's causing a jump in spot terminal fees. which in turn is compressing the export ARB and putting maybe a cap on freight rates at the moment.
 The expansion projects that come on next year and then in 26 look like that could start to loosen up and perhaps some of that tightness on the terminal side.
-I just wanted to ask, maybe, John, I guess you sort of hinted at it, but you just say reasons for optimism as that capacity expands.
-Do you think that that means we're perhaps in this soft patch for the next two quarters in which VLGC rates may not capture their historical ratio of that arbitrage, but once those terminals expand, we can start to see the rates revert to their norms.
-I want to say norms in relation to the ARB.
+So I just wanted to ask, you know, maybe, you know, John, I guess you sort of hinted at it, but you did say some reasons for optimism as that capacity expands.
+Do you think that that means we're perhaps in this soft patch for the next few quarters in which VLGC rates may be not they may not capture their historical ratio of that arbitrage, but then once those terminals expand, we can start to see the rates revert to their norms.
+And when I say norms, norms in relation to the ARB.

 speaker

 Yeah, I don't really, to be honest.
-I think that the factors like the efficiency of the canal transit feature more prominently than the export capacity restriction.
-So that's kind of what I feel.
-I think that there's, with an ARB as open as it is, the reason we haven't been able to capture it is more to do with the absence of any kind of inefficiencies in fleet utilization, which is a feature that we saw in the last year.
-You know, to a great extent, due to the Panama Canal transits.
-And I think it's reasonable to expect in the next couple of quarters that the canal will become less efficient for VLGCs because the demand for transits from LNG and containers will increase.
-So as much as anyone can guess, and it's obviously very difficult to do.
-I don't think that there's a cap necessarily on that and certainly not because of
+I think that the factors like the efficiency of the canal transit feature more prominently than the export capacity restriction that so that's that's kind of what I feel I think that there's there with an arb as open as it is is the reason we haven't been able to capture it is more it more to do with the absence of any kind of inefficiencies in fleet utilization which is a feature that we saw last year to a great extent due to the Panama Canal transits.
+And I think it's reasonable to expect in the next couple of quarters that the canal will become less efficient for VLGCs because the demand for transits from LNG transits and containers will increase.
+So as much as anyone can guess, and it's obviously very difficult to do, I don't think that there's a cap necessarily on that, and certainly not because of the terminal capacity.

 speaker